Involution game with migration and spatial heterogeneity of social resources: Model

 \subsection{Strategy Update Rule}

-At each discrete time step $t$, a pair of distinct agents $(i,i')$ is randomly selected without replacement, where $i$ is the focal agent and $i'$ is the comparison agent.
-The probability that agent $i$ adopts the strategy of agent $i'$ at the next time step $t+1$ is given by the Fermi function \cite{traulsen_stochastic_2006, shen_learning_2024}:
+At each discrete time step $t$, a pair of agents $(i, i')$ is randomly selected without replacement, where $i$ is the focal agent and $i'$ is the comparison agent.
+The probability that agent $i$ adopts the strategy of agent $i'$ at the next time step $t+1$ follows a pairwise comparison rule \cite{nowak_evolutionary_1992, szabo_evolutionary_1997, traulsen_stochastic_2006}, a standard imitation dynamics that has been widely used in evolutionary game theory since the 1990s and formalized in economic contexts by \cite{schlag_why_1998}.
+Specifically, we adopt the logit rule (often called the Fermi function):

-where $k \ge 0$ is the selection intensity (noise level).
-When $k \to 0$, the function approaches a step function: if $\pi(i,t) > \pi(i',t)$, the probability of adopting $i'$'s strategy is 0; if $\pi(i,t) < \pi(i',t)$, it is 1.
-Thus imitation becomes deterministic, always copying the strategy with the higher payoff.
-As $k$ increases, the decision becomes more stochastic, allowing occasional adoption of lower-payoff strategies.
-This rule captures the stochastic nature of social learning while preserving a bias toward higher payoffs.
+where $k$ is the selection intensity (noise level).
+This update rule embodies the tendency to imitate more successful agents.
+It is worth noting that the Fermi function is only one of several possible functional forms for the imitation probability; alternative forms (e.g., linear or step functions) have also been explored in the literature.